-- direct and indirect adverse effects on migratory birds, including population level effects that could be caused by all project activities, including, but not limited to: - ✓ site preparation; - ✓ deposit of harmful substances in waters that are frequented by migratory birds (e.g. tailing impoundment area); - collision risk of migratory birds with any project infrastructure and vehicles; and - indirect effects caused by increased disturbance (e.g. noise, light, presence of workers), relative abundance movements, and losses or changes in migratory bird habitat, considering the critical breeding and migration periods for the birds.
+- direct and indirect adverse effects on migratory birds, including population level effects that could be caused by all project activities, including, but not limited to: - ✓ site preparation; - ✓ deposit of harmful substances in waters that are frequented by migratory birds (e.g. tailing impoundment area); - collision risk of migratory birds with any project infrastructure and vehicles; and - indirect effects caused by increased disturbance (e.g. noise, light, presence of workers), relative abundance movements, and losses or changes in migratory bird habitat, considering the critical breeding and migration periods for the birds. - 7.3.3.
+Species at risk - the potential adverse effects of the project on Species at Risk Act listed species and, where appropriate, its critical habitat; i.e. direct and indirect effects on the survival or recovery of Species at Risk Act listed species. - the potential adverse effects of the project on species assessed by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC) as extirpated, endangered, threatened, or of special concern (flora and fauna) and their critical habitat.

-7.3.3.Species at risk

-- the potential adverse effects of the project on Species at Risk Act listed species and, where appropriate, its critical habitat; i.e. direct and indirect effects on the survival or recovery of Species at Risk Act listed species (e.g. Common Nighthawk, Olive-sided Flycatcher, Bank Swallow, Barn Swallow, Canada Warbler, Rusty Blackbird, Eastern Whip-poor-will, Little Brown Myotis, Northern Myotis, and Boreal Woodland Caribou). - the potential adverse effects of the project on species assessed by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC) as extirpated, endangered, threatened, or of special concern (e.g. Wolverine, Lake Sturgeon).